Papercloud/restkit_generators/README.md

 ## RestKit Generators for Rails
 ##### Generate iOS code to talk to your Rails API

+**Warning: This is a work in progress and isn't ready for public consumption.
+It may still depend on other private libraries.**

 ### Getting Started

 Add the gem to your Gemfile in Rails: